Marvin Ogunjimi: Suwon FC

 Ogunjimi signed for Suwon FC on 12 February 2016 and was loaned from July 2016 to Ratchaburi Mitr Phol.
 Upon return his contract was terminated by mutual consent as Suwon FC had suffered relegation.

 Skënderbeu Korçë

 On 1 February 2017, Ogunjimi signed for Skënderbeu Korçë until the end of December 2017.
 He made his first Albanian Superliga appearance one month later on 4 March in team's 1–1 home draw versus Teuta Durrës, playing the last 27 minutes as a substitute.
 His first and only start would come only on the final matchday against Partizani Tirana, playing for 60 minutes as Skënderbeu drew 2–2 at home, failing to retain the Albanian Superliga for the first time in five years.
-Following the end of 2016–17 which saw the team losing the championship for the first time in six years and losing the Albanian Cup final to Tirana, Ogunjimi was released after going goalless in 7 appearances, including 6 in league, which only 1 was as a starter.
+Following the end of 2016–17 which saw the team losing the championship for the first time in six years and losing the Albanian Cup final to Tirana, Ogunjimi was released after going goalless in seven appearances, including six in league, of which one was as a starter.